 - student discounts

-- a free drink on entry before a particular time
+- 'happy hour' discounts before a particular time

 - promotions on certain drinks brands - but bear in mind that the licensed trade is committed to discouraging 'binge' drinking and 'irresponsible' promotions are banned